Car insurance for unemployed drivers

 - Third party car insurance.
 As the name suggests, this only insures you against damage you cause to other people and their cars or property.
 If you or your car suffer harm, it won’t pay out.
 It’s the most basic level of cover and a legal requirement.

 - Third party, fire and theft car insurance.
 This does everything third party cover does.
 Plus, it covers you in the event your car is damaged or destroyed by fire or stolen.

 - Comprehensive car insurance.
 This is the highest level of cover.
 In addition to the above, comprehensive insurance will also pay out if your car is damaged or written off in an accident as well as against some other risks such as severe weather damage.

 Having read these descriptions, you might assume that third party cover is likely to be the most cost-effective choice for unemployed drivers.
 In fact, thanks to a slightly complex Catch 22, it’s often not.
 It used to be the cheapest type of cover, but insurers noticed that third party insurance was particularly popular with high-risk drivers, such as young drivers and those with high-risk occupations.
 This in turn drove the cost of third party insurance up.

 The end result, surprising as it may seem, is that comprehensive car insurance is often just as cheap (or sometimes cheaper) than the 2 lower levels of cover.
 So your best bet as an unemployed driver is to get quotes for all 3 and compare your options.
 Don’t forget to also take into account the much higher levels of financial protection that comprehensive cover offers.

 How can I get cheaper car insurance as an unemployed driver?

-- Telematics policy.
-Fitting your car with a black box or telematics app which measures your speed, distance travelled, and the time of day or night you’re driving can help lower your premiums.
-Or if you’re reckless it can raise them, so watch out.
+- Consider a telematics policy.
+These policies involve fitting your car with a black box or telematics app.
+This measures your speed, distance travelled and the time of day or night you’re driving.
+If you drive carefully, it can help lower your premiums.
+But watch out – if you’re a bit of a speed demon, it could push them up.

 Frequently asked questions